On This Page

 - Post-traumatic stress disorder

-- Obsessive compulsive disorder
+- Obsessive-compulsive disorder

 - Panic disorder

-Your mental health condition(s) must also negatively impact your ability to function in daily life.
-The New Hampshire BBH requires that you have significant impairments in at least one of the following areas or minor impairments in all of them:
+Your mental health condition must also impact your ability to function in daily life and cause significant difficulty with any of the following (or noticeable difficulty with all of the following):

-- Activities of daily living (bathing, dressing, feeding, etc.);
+- Activities of daily living;

 Note that these eligibility criteria are for outpatient mental health services at a CMHC.
 You do not have to meet any of these criteria to receive emergency mental health services in New Hampshire, which include hotline support, crisis intervention, and assessment.
 You simply need to be experiencing a mental health crisis and live in New Hampshire.